 - History of bleeding disorders or easy bruising

-- Use of any medications, over-the-counter medicines, or herbal supplements
+- Use of any medications, over-the-counter medications, or herbal supplements

-- Sensitivity or allergy to latex, medicines, or anesthesia
+- Sensitivity or allergy to latex, medications, or anesthesia

 What to Expect

 - Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to one week before the procedure.

 - Use an enema several hours before the procedure.

 - If you will be getting general anesthesia, do not eat or drink anything after midnight.

 Transurethral biopsy and perineal biopsy:

 - General anesthesia—blocks pain and keeps you asleep through the surgery

 - Local anesthesia—just the area that is being operated on is numbed, given as an injection and may also be given with a sedative